At University of Waterloo we have a variety of great funding opportunities available to our international students.

 - Graduate funding and awards database - search the database for more opportunities.

 An IMSA or IDSA will be provided automatically to eligible international students registered full time in research-based graduate degree programs at the University of Waterloo.
-Students must meet the academic progress requirements of their program, and not have outstanding probationary admission requirements, or be concurrently receiving external awards or sponsorships, or be self-funded.
+Students must meet the academic progress requirements of their program, and not have outstanding probationary admission requirements, or be concurrently receiving external awards, tuition awards, sponsorships, or be self-funded.